JohnFerrancol/tic-tac-toe/README.md

 ## Overview

-This is a project from [The Odin Project](https://theodinproject.com): [Project: Calculator](https://www.theodinproject.com/lessons/node-path-javascript-library).
+This is a project from [The Odin Project](https://theodinproject.com): [Project: Tic Tac Toe](https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe).
 This project had us create an interactive Tic Tac Toe Game on a webpage.

 ## Learning Points